ShrutiAppiah/Opinion-Dynamics-ABM/Readme.md

 * ``color_patches/model.py``: Defines the cell and model classes.
 The cell class governs each cell's behavior.
 The model class itself controls the lattice on which the cells live and interact.
 * ``color_patches/server.py``: Defines an interactive visualization.
 * ``run.py``: Launches an interactive visualization

+## Credits
+All credits go to [Project Mesa](https://github.com/projectmesa/mesa) for developing this model.

 ## Further Reading